rayleehe/haiku-app/README.md

 1. With pocketbase running simply ```npm run dev```

 ## Design Choices
 1. page.js and PromptForm.js contain the primary business logic.
+2. CSS modules are used for styling.